Our guest blogger Gianna:

 - Choose your battles – don’t play “tit for tat” over unimportant issues.
 It could be that your spouse is trying to provoke you.
 Try to manage your reaction before you decide how you wish to deal with the issue.

 If you are worrying about costs, speak to your solicitor about your costs and ask them for an update.
-Don’t every worry or feel embarrassed by asking for such information.
+Don’t ever worry or feel embarrassed by asking for such information.
 Solicitors should always give the best costs information available.

 For legal advice on divorce, financial settlements, cohabitation disputes or child related issues, don’t’ hesitate to contact me on 01457 761 320 or email email@example.com.
 I always advise as to the most pragmatic and cost-effective approach.